Armed Forces Veterans

 Veterans Prosthetics Panel (VPP)

 The VPP provides funding on a named veteran basis to NHS Disablement Service Centres (DSC) to ensure that veterans who have service related limb loss can access high quality prosthetics regardless of which DSC they attend.
-More information here.
+More information is available on the NHS website

 Armed Forces personnel in transition: Integrated Personal Commissioning for Veterans Framework (IPC4V)